 Other notable updates

-Some interesting news articles people have found informative or helpful at work.
+People have been suggesting news articles that they have found informative or helpful at work.
 These are provided for information and entertainment only.
-Unless noted, UBC doesn’t specifically endorse or supply this content.
+Unless noted, UBC doesn’t specifically endorse or supply editorial to this content.